nds-fsd/stackoverflow/README.md

 - [ ] Allow editing of questions and comments
 - [ ] Implement feature of voting
 - [ ] Improve the inputs for tags when submitting a question
+- [ ] Create a page for each tag with relevant statistics
 - [ ] Implement comprehensive testing
 - [ ] Refine the user reputation system to ensure more accurate and fair calculations based on user activity and contribution quality, and upvotes
 - [ ] Enhance security by implementing more secure ID handling methods, such as using UUIDs or other non-sequential identifiers to prevent enumeration attacks and improve overall data security